top of page

 • Zinc

-Besides sugars, vitamins and minerals, honey is loaded with polyphenols that act as antioxidants – substances that neutralize harmful free radicals in the body.
-Free radicals are formed through normal metabolic processes that are known to worsen many diseases, including chronic liver disease.
+Besides sugars, vitamins, and minerals, honey is loaded with polyphenols that act as antioxidants—substances that neutralize harmful free radicals in the body.
+Free radicals are formed through normal metabolic processes and are known to worsen many diseases, including chronic liver disease.
 The antioxidant content of different types of honey can vary up to 20-fold.

 Blood Sugar Control

-In certain individuals, honey may help promote better blood sugar control – which is desirable for those in danger of fatty liver disease.
-Containing a nearly 1:1 ratio of fructose to glucose appears to be responsible for honey’s role of providing adequate glycogen storage in liver cells.
-Insufficient glycogen storage in the liver causes a release of stress hormones which, over time, impairs glucose metabolism.
+In specific individuals, honey may help promote better blood sugar control – which is desirable for those in danger of fatty liver disease.
+A nearly 1:1 ratio of fructose to glucose appears responsible for honey’s role of providing adequate glycogen storage in liver cells.
+Insufficient glycogen storage in the liver causes a release of stress hormones, which, over time, impairs glucose metabolism.
 Impaired glucose metabolism inevitably leads to insulin resistance and can be at the root of fatty liver disease.

-The digestive system hosts friendly bacteria, inhabitants that are crucial for healthy digestion.
-Proving to be a rich source of good bacteria, raw honey has been documented to contain six species of lactobacilli and 4 species of bifidobacteria.
+The digestive system hosts friendly bacteria, which are crucial for healthy digestion.
+Raw honey has been documented to contain six species of lactobacilli and four species of bifidobacteria, proving to be a rich source of good bacteria.
 Researchers believe that liver injury often correlates with an imbalance of gut bacteria, and the liver is more resistant to damage when good bacteria levels are high.

 Known to contain polyphenols, a type of antioxidant, honey is a respected source of antioxidants.
 While several trials have demonstrated honey’s antioxidant power, a 2013 published study paired honey and silymarin (the active ingredient in milk thistle) to evaluate their combined ability to protect against liver injury.
 Their findings confirmed that both honey and silymarin protected cells from oxidative stress.
-In addition to showing strong antioxidant activity, manuka honey also exhibited a significant lipid lowering effect.
-Protecting against oxidative stress prevents against liver cell damage and lowering lipid levels helps ward off fat accumulation in the liver.
+In addition to vigorous antioxidant activity, manuka honey exhibited a significant lipid-lowering effect.
+Protecting against oxidative stress prevents liver cell damage, and lowering lipid levels helps ward off fat accumulation in the liver.

 Honey’s Not-So-Sweet Side

-For its extreme sweetness, manuka honey harbors more health benefits than most of us realize; however, it is not a panacea for wellness.
-Remember, honey is predominantly sugar – a substance that is known to lead to an array of health problems.
-The following will help guide you towards an appropriate use of honey:
+For its sweetness, manuka honey harbours more health benefits than most of us realise; however, it is not a panacea for wellness.
+Remember, honey is predominantly sugar – a substance known to lead to various health problems.
+The following will help guide you towards the appropriate use of honey:

-Infants – Babies under one year of age are advised to avoid honey because it can be contaminated with the spores of the bacteria Clostridium, a pathogen that may cause botulism in those with immature digestive systems.
+Babies under one year of age are advised to avoid honey because it can be contaminated with the spores of the bacteria Clostridium.
+This pathogen may cause botulism in those with immature digestive systems.

 bottom of page